Latish705/MedicX/README.md

 - **Environment Management**: Docker and `.env` files for API keys
 - **Deployment**: Vercel for the frontend, Docker/AWS/DigitalOcean for the backend

+Additional tools and libraries are chosen to maximize performance and scalability.

 ---

 ## 🏗️ Architecture Overview